jdyen/FREE/Readme.md

 install.packages("maptools", repos="http://R-Forge.R-project.org")
 ```

-Once the appropriate packages have been installed, you simply need to install the FREE package in R, using
+Once the appropriate packages have been installed, you simply need to place the file FREE_x.x.tar.gz in the current working directory (where x.x is replaced with the current version number) and use
 ```
 install.packages("FREE_x.x.tar.gz", repos=NULL, type="source")
 ```
-when FREE_x.x.tar.gz is in the current working directory (and x.x is replaced with the appropriate version number).
+to install the FREE R package.
+This package then can be loaded in R using `library(FREE)`.

 Errors during installation often are related to the installation of required packages.
-Restarting R and making sure all required packages can be loaded `library(pkgName)` will identify missing or incorrectly installed packages.
+Restarting R and making sure all required packages can be loaded using `library(pkgName)` will identify missing or incorrectly installed packages.

 An error might occur if rstan has been installed only for 64-bit architecture.
 There are two possible solutions to this problem:

-1. install FREE for 64-bit architecture only:
+- install FREE for 64-bit architecture only:
 ```
 install.packages("FREE_1.0.tar.gz", repos = NULL, type = "source", INSTALL_opts=c("--no-multiarch"))
 ```
-2. install rstan for 32- and 64-bit architectures:
+- install rstan for 32- and 64-bit architectures:
 ```
 install.packages('rstan', type = 'source', INSTALL_opts = "--merge-multiarch")
 ```

 Either one of these options should work.

 NOTE: The BUGS methods require WinBUGS 1.4 and its jump add-in to be installed locally.
-See the [WinBUGS](http://www.mrc-bsu.cam.ac.uk/bugs/winbugs/contents.shtml) and [rjMCMC](http://www.winbugs-development.org.uk/rjmcmc.html) websites for details.
+See the [WinBUGS](http://www2.mrc-bsu.cam.ac.uk/bugs/) and [rjMCMC](http://www.winbugs-development.org.uk/rjmcmc.html) websites for details.
 WinBUGS does not install easily on non-Windows operating systems.
 Note that installing WinBUGS is not necessary to use other methods within package FREE.

 *****